A Beginner's Guide to Growing Tomatoes

 Your classic medium-sized tomato with juicy fruit.
 This is a prolific cropper and perfect for using in salads and fresh dishes.
 The plant has good resistance to disease.

-Perfect for soups and pastes, Roma fruit are oblong instead of the classic round shape.
+Perfect for soups and sauces, Roma fruit are oblong instead of the classic round shape.
 Roma tomatoes ripen all at once, rather than throughout the season.They have good disease resistance and have less acid that many other tomatoes, though contrary to popular belief not technically low-acid tomatoes.

 Medium to large, sweet-tasting fruit with an excellent tomato flavour, these are perfect for cooking and using in preserves.
 Being an heirloom variety, the Grosse Lisse seeds are true to their parent plant and can be collected year after year.